-We admit a total of 45-50 students or less each year, depending on the applicant pool.
-Admission is based on A-Levels/Poly/IB results as well as in-person interview (refer to the Admissions page for details).
+We admit 50-60 students or less each year into ASE, depending on the number of applicants.
+Admission is based on A-Levels/Poly/IB results and an in-person interview (refer to the Admissions page for details).
 We occasionally admit students with exceptional alternative backgrounds that are relevant to the programme.

-I really like this subject, but I am worried about how selective the admission process is.
+I really like this programme, but I am worried about the admission process.
 Should I apply?

-If you feel strongly that this is the right double major programme for you, we encourage you to apply.
-We have included the interview in the student selection process because we want to ensure that the students in the programme are passionate about the Earth and the environment.
-If you are concerned about your academic background, we encourage you to prepare for the interview so that you can convey to the panel your passion for the programme and other qualities that you possess that make you a strong candidate.
+If you feel strongly that this is the right programme for you, we encourage you to apply.
+We have included the interview in the student selection process because we want to ensure that the students in the programme are passionate about the Earth and the environment and public policy and global affairs.
+If you are concerned about your academic background, we encourage you to prepare for the interview.
+With this, you will be able to convey to the panel your passion for the programme and other qualities that you possess that make you a strong candidate.

-Do I need to have a science background to get accepted to the major?
+Do I need to have a science and public policy and global affairs background to get accepted?

 We want you to be prepared – the course will be challenging if you do not have a background in maths and sciences.
-Officially, some of the courses required for the major require prerequisites of A or H2 level maths or equivalent.
+Officially, some of the core courses require A level or H2 level maths or equivalent as prerequisites.
 Although students do enrol in these courses who do not meet these requirements, this does mean that these courses would likely be challenging for you and would require significant effort.
-Nevertheless, NTU offers resources for students who want help, and it will be important to line up a study group and these types of resources before you begin the courses.
-Hopefully, other students in this programme could also be a good resource for you.
-Through our double major advising programme, we will help you to structure your studies, so your maths and sciences are spread out, and you will not be too overwhelmed.
+Nevertheless, NTU offers resources for students who require help, and it will be important to line up a study group and these types of resources before you begin the courses.
+Hopefully, other students in the E2S2 programme could also be a good resource for you.
+Through our major advising programme, we will help you to structure your studies, so your maths and sciences are spread out, and you will not be too overwhelmed.

-If you want to take on these challenges, you will have to be ready in the interview to convince us that you have thought through these challenges and are ready to meet them.
+If you want to take on these challenges, you will have to be ready in the interview to convince us that you have thought through these challenges and are prepared to meet them.

-Do I have to have a geography background to get accepted to the major?
+Do I need to have a geography background to get accepted?

 What will the interview be like?